orbitse/data-512-a2/README.md

 A copy of the Wikipedia article dataset is also available in this `data-512-a2` repository: [page_data.csv](https://raw.githubusercontent.com/orbitse/data-512-a2/master/page_data.csv).

 This English-language Wikipedia article data about politicians came from the "Category: Politicians by nationality" and corresponding subcategories.
+These are some of the subcategories:
+Politicians by nationality‎ (243 C)
+► Assassinated politicians by nationality‎ (129 C)
+► Political candidates by nationality‎ (15 C)
+► Politicians by ethnic or national descent‎ (12 C)
+► Politicians by former country‎ (18 C)
+► Politicians by nationality and city‎ (15 C)
+► Politicians by nationality and party‎ (232 C)
+► Politicians convicted of crimes by nationality‎ (72 C)
+► Politicians by nationality and century‎ (45 C)
+► Leaders of political parties by country‎ (39 C)
+► Politicians by century and nationality‎ (4 C)
+► Politicians from dependent territories‎ (9 C)
+► Women in politics by nationality‎ (234 C)
+► LGBT politicians by nationality‎ (41 C)
+► Sportsperson-politicians by nationality‎ (62 C)
+► Politicians of African nations‎ (65 C)
+► Politicians of Asian nations‎ (49 C, 1 P)
+► Politicians of Caribbean nations‎ (28 C)
+► Politicians of European nations‎ (62 C)
+► Politicians of North American nations‎ (10 C)
+► Politicians of Oceanian nations‎ (31 C)
+► Politicians of South American nations‎ (16 C)

 The article data was extracted using the Wikimedia API, saved as a CSV file named `page_data.csv`, and uploaded to Figshare.

 __Note:__ The process of extracting the article data is limited since the "recursion only went 2 levels deep into the category tree." _Politicians by Country from the English-language Wikipedia_, Figshare.
 For example, among the articles devoted to Antiguan politicians, someone exclusively listed as an Antiguan politician is included in the dataset, but a politician who was assassinated is not. _Id._